If you’re trying to adopt a more eco-friendly way of living, then this post is for you.

 Nevertheless, some k-cups don’t get punctured properly in these newer models, which lets water go down into your cup along with the coffee.

-This, unfortunately, happens with other pods on the list too, when used with the Keurig 2.0.
-That’s why I recommend getting the smallest 12-count pack to see how it works with your machine as you’d expect.
+This, unfortunately, happens with other pods on the list too, when used with the Keurig Supreme Plus.
+That’s why I recommend getting the smallest 12-count pack to see if these compostable k-cups work well with your machine.

 The Keurig pods by Organic Coffee Co. use only organic Arabica coffee beans and are BPI-certified commercially compostable.